9ft6/coins_farm/README.md

 make run
 ```

-This command activates the virtual environment and runs the main.py script located in the src directory.
+This command activates the virtual environment and runs application.

-## TODO
-- Telegram bot
-- Stat to the bot
-- Adding accounts by bot

-Done
-- Auto tasks
-- update accounts management
-- Console user interface
-- refactor api module